d3vobed/EverythingCyb3R/Red Team/Bug Bounty Hunter/BBH.md

 OR USE THE PDF :)

-# Our own guide to becoming an BBH specialist
+# Our  guide to becoming an BBH specialist

 Foundation: